 What is Cardano?

-Smart contracts on Cardano are written in Plutus, which is based on Haskell.
-With a domain specific language (DSL) for Plutus called Marlowe, it is possible to write financial contracts, which opens up capabilities for native Cardano tokens.
+The Cardano blockchain platform itself uses a special functional programming language called Haskell.
+With it, programming using pure functions is possible, and it has extensive testing and simulation capabilities.
+Developers create verifiable smart contracts on Cardano in Plutus, which is based on Haskell.
+With a domain specific language (DSL) for Plutus called Marlowe, it is possible to write financial products, which opens up use cases for native ADA tokens.

 Cardano’s History and Team